cmgriffing/presentation-data-serialization/slides/040-benchmarking.md

 <!--

 Synopsis: There are alternatives to JSON for sending data from client to server or between servers.
 What do they do and what do they look like?
-What are their benefits?Payload size?
+What are their benefits?
+Payload size?
 Encoding or Decoding speed?
 Let's find out.
 JSON is probably sufficient for most cases, but let's try and find the edge cases where you might want improvement.

 -->